 It is increasingly recognized that the best health professionals will have interdisciplinary perspectives, social and cultural acuity (such as in cross-cultural settings) and team-oriented skills.

-Students may find employment with international health agencies, government agencies and departments of health, non-governmental organizations (NGOs) concerned with health issues, and private business or industry.
+Students may find employment with international health agencies (United Nations), government agencies (USAID) and departments of health, non-governmental organizations (NGOs) concerned with health issues, and private business or industry.
+Some jobs in Global Health will require advanced degrees.

 Schedule a Meeting with Career Services for Career Advising